oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 ## Approach

 The original intent of this project was to focus on testing the web (HTTP) interfaces between project-specific and generic back-end storage components, using existing work on [SOFA and MELD](https://github.com/oerc-music/nin-remixer-public/blob/master/notes/SOFA-architecture-notes.md) as a starting point.
 But, delving into the software, we found that much of the essential logic to be tested was exposed through API calls within browser applications.
-This required a rethink of the approach, which has led to us facing several hard lessons about software sustainability.
+This required a rethink of the approach, which has led to us facing and dealing with several specific software sustainability issues.

 On closer examination, the MELD functionality in the applications we surveyed for this project, [Lohengrin forbidden question study](https://github.com/oerc-music/ForbiddenQuestion) and [Delius annotation](https://github.com/oerc-music/delius-annotation), was mainly visible only to internal API calls, so a different testing approach was needed.